daftsoftware/StarterProject/README.md

 - Custom Depth + Stencil Buffer

 ## Thanks
-- Siliex for showing me the cool trick to disable all plugins <3
+- Siliex for showing me the cool trick to disable all engine / editor plugins
+- Zeblote / Brickadia team for inspiring me to do this in the first place
 - BarronKane for sharing his own research into small uprojects
 - Vori for moral support and for bringing significant attention to this project